Best Car Insurance for Roommates

 While adding an excluded driver to your policy should not impact your premium, it does mean your roommate won't be covered if they are involved in an accident while driving your vehicle.
 If your roommate is listed as an excluded driver on your car insurance policy, do not let them use your car.

 Most policies will allow you to add any driver who lives in the same location as you to your policy.
-Below are key reasons to add your roommate your car insurance policy.
+Call your agent to discuss your options, or enter your zip code above if you'd like to compare quotes from multiple companies.
+Below are key reasons to add your roommate to your car insurance policy.

 If you add your roommate to your policy, you can share your vehicles.
 If your car breaks down and you need to borrow your roommate's vehicle for a week, you will be covered in the event of an accident.
 If you are listed as an excluded driver, you wouldn’t have coverage and couldn't drive their car.